chadmeyer/dominican-liturgy/README.md

 ## Other
 * I have transcribed the English translation of the traditional Office of the Dead for the Dominicans.
 Only references are included to the psalms and the biblical readings; one can look those up in any convenient translation.
 * While it is not specifically Dominican, I have transcribed the new translation of the Te Deum that was published in the USCCB committe on divine worship newsletter.

+## preprocessor
+Again, this is not strictly Dominican, but is meant as an aid to preparing psalms pointed for chant (with the traditional Dominican tones the intended target).
+This is not fully functional yet, but a prototype to take in psalm and canticle texts which have been segmented into syllables and marked with accents be decorated in such a way as to aid in comminity chant (e.g. bold for the accent, italic for moving texts, underline for multi-note syllables).
+This could be split off into a different repository if the need arose.